socketsupply/sockets.sh/src/docs/troubleshooting.md

 The latest version of MacOS should have installed C++ for you.
 But on Linux you may need to update some packages.
-To ensure you have the latest clang compiler and libraries you can try the follwing...
+To ensure you have the latest clang compiler and libraries you can try the following...

 For debian/ubuntu, before you install the packages, you may want to [add][0] these software update repos [here][1] to the software